-Example 6N: An enrollee, who receives APTC, is enrolled in a QHP.
-The QHP issuer does not utilize a premium payment threshold policy.
-The enrollee has paid premiums in full throughout the year but fails to pay the December premium by the December 1 due date and enters a three-consecutive-month grace period that would end on the last day of February.
+fails to pay the December premium by the December 1 due date and enters a three-consecutive-month grace period that would end on the last day of February.
 The enrollee does not actively select a plan for the new plan year, and the FFE sends an auto-renewal transaction.
 The QHP issuer must accept the enrollment.
 The renewed coverage continues into the new plan year, subject to the existing grace period.
 The enrollee does not pay all outstanding premiums by February, and the QHP issuer retroactively terminates the enrollee's coverage, effective December 31 of the prior year.
 The individual is no longer covered for the new plan year, which the FFE's record will reflect once the Exchange has cancelled the auto-renewal.
 Since the annual OEP has ended, the individual cannot enroll through the Exchange until the next annual OEP, unless the individual qualifies for an SEP.

-Example 60: Same facts as above, except the enrollee fails to pay the November premium by the November 1 due date and enters a three-consecutive-month grace period that would end on the last day of January.
+Example 6O: Same facts as above, except the enrollee fails to pay the November premium by the November 1 due date and enters a three-consecutive-month grace period that would end on the last day of January.
 During the OEP, on December 4, the enrollee logs into HealthCare.gov, updates their application for the upcoming plan year, and is determined eligible for coverage.
 The enrollee actively renews the same coverage for January 1 and pays the first month's premium by the due date.
 Because the enrollee decided to renew their coverage in the same product, which is considered a renewal, the QHP may apply the January premium payment to the November non-payment.
 Because the enrollee is still within the three-consecutive-month grace period, the issuer may not refuse to renew the enrollment.
 However, if the enrollee does not pay all outstanding premiums by January 31, the QHP must retroactively terminate the enrollee's coverage, effective November 30.
 The enrollee would no longer be covered for the new plan year and the QHP issuer must send the FFE a termination transaction for the prior year plan, effective November 30.
 The FFE will cancel the new plan year auto-renewal within weeks if it is still in passive status, or alternatively, the issuer may send a cancellation transaction for the enrollment.

-Example 6P: An enrollee receiving the benefit of APTC entered a grace period in October and did not pay all outstanding premium due by December 31, and coverage is terminated effective October 31.
+Example 6P: An enrollee receiving APTC entered a grace period in October and did not pay all outstanding premium due by December 31, and coverage is terminated effective October 31.
 On January 2 (during the OEP) the enrollee actively selects the same plan for a February 1 effective date, which the issuer receives as an M834 transaction because the active reenrollment is an update to the auto-reenrollment sent to the issuer in October.
 The issuer must accept the February 1 enrollment subject to the requirement to pay a binder payment, and if the issuer effectuates the new enrollment will need to submit a dispute to establish the gap in coverage and receive a new FFE Policy ID for the February 1 policy.